octopus-network/octopus-docs/src/maintain/validator-register.md

 Click the `Unbond Validator` button on the `Validator Profile` page to perform the unstaking operation.

+![validator unbond](../images/maintain/validator_unbond.jpg)

 > **Note**: After unbond, the staking OCT will have an unbonding period.
 Before the unbonding period ends, it cannot be withdrawable and you will not obtain any staking rewards.

-![validator unbond](../images/maintain/validator_unbond.jpg)
+### Stop the validator node

-Then, stop the running validator node.
-For the automatically deployed validator, click the `Destory` button on the **My Node** area to delete the auto-deployed instance.
+For the node which was deployed via the automatic deployment service, the validator can click the `Destory` button in the **My Node** area to stop the validator node and delete the instance of automatic deployment.

+For the node which was deployed manually, please remember to stop it.

+> **Note**: After unbond, if stop the node immediately, the validator will have no rewards for the last reward cycle.
+If stop it after one reward cycle, the validator will still have the rewards.

 ### Withdraw staking OCT